Downtown Gary

-Downtown Gary is split by Broadway into two separate neighborhoods in north-central Gary, Indiana.
+Downtown Gary is split by Broadway into two separate neighborhoods in north-central Gary, Indiana, United States.
 Emerson and Downtown West combine to form what is known as Downtown Gary.
 It was part of the original plat built by the United States Steel Corporation.
-It is located east of Grant Street, south of the Grand Calumet River, north of 9th Avenue and west of Interstate 65.
+It is located east of Grant Street, south of the Grand Calumet River, north of 9th Avenue, and west of Interstate 65.
 Downtown West borders Ambridge Mann to the west and Midtown to the south, but it is separated from the Aetna and Pulaski neighborhoods to the east and south by an industrial corridor.

 Governmental

 Gary City Hall and Lake County Superior Courthouse are located at the north end of Downtown Gary.
 The two domed structures stand across Broadway from each other along 4th Avenue.
 Further south along Broadway are the Indiana Department of Social Services building and the Gary Housing Authority offices.
 Along 5th Avenue are the Calumet Township Trustee's office, the Gary Police Department, and the main branch of the Gary Public Library.